-- I. Basic Principles
+Article 1 - Basic Principles 2

-- II.
-Player Status
+Article 2 - Player Status 2

-- III.
-Professional Players
+Article 3 - Professional Players 2

-- IV.
-Registration
+Article 4 - Registration 3

-- V. Eligibility to Play
+Article 5 - Eligibility to Play 3

-- VI.
-National Players
+Article 6 - National Players 4

-- VII.
-Release of National Players
+Article 7 - Release of National Players 7

-- VIII.
-Participation in Olympic Games
+Article 8 - Participation in Olympic Games 9

-- IX.
-Suspensions
+Article 9 - Suspensions 9

-- X. Disputes
+Article 10 - Disputes 10

-Appendices:
+Appendices

-- 1. List of competitions recognised by the International Handball Federation - 2.
-List of National Federations being part of the IHF New Markets' Project - 3.
-List of Top, Developed and Emerging National Federations
+Appendix 1 - List of competitions recognised by the Internation Handball Federation nal 11 Appendix 2 - List of National Federations being part of the IHF Markets' Project New 12 Appendix 3 - List of Top, Developed and Emerging National Federations 13

-I. Basic Principles
+1. Basic Principles

-- 1.1.
-All handball players shall be subject to the Player Eligibility Code of the International Handball Federation (IHF). - 1.2.
-The Player Eligibility Code is valid for Indoor Handball and Beach Handball players alike as well as for players crossing from Indoor Handball to Beach Handball and vice versa.
+- 1. All handball players shall be subject to the Player Eligibility Code of the International Handball Federation (IHF). - 2.
+The Player Eligibility Code is valid for Indoor Handball, Beach Handball and Wheelchair Handball players and players with learning disabilities alike as well as for players crossing from one of the aforementioned forms of handball to another.

-II.
-Player Status
+2. Player Status

-2.1 Players participating in organised handball are either amateurs or professionals.
+- 1. Players participating in organised handball are either amateurs or professionals.
 A professional is a player who has a written contract with a club and is paid more for his/her handball activity than the expenses he/she effectively incurs.
-All other players are considered to be amateurs.

-2.2 Definitions:

-- a) A professional is a player who has a written employment contract with a club and is paid more than the expenses he/she effectively incurs in return for his/her handball activity.
+All other players are considered to be amateurs. - 2.
+Definitions: - a.
+A professional is a player who has a written employment contract with a club and is paid more than the expenses he/she effectively incurs in return for his/her handball activity.
 It is therefore compulsory to stipulate a written contract between the club and a player.
 Oral arrangements between a club and a player, although possibly admissible by and in conformity with local labour law, are not in line with these regulations.
-Players that have another regular working activity or employment besides their remunerated handball activity (so-called semi-professionals) shall also be considered as professionals if they comply with the first sentence of 2.2 a.) - b) An amateur is a player who pursues sport just for fun or as a hobby, without any material gain, and who does not receive any remuneration other than for the actual expenses incurred.
+Players that have another regular working activity or employment besides their remunerated handball activity (so-called semi-professionals) shall also be considered as professionals if they comply with the first sentence of 2.2.a. - b.
+An amateur is a player who pursues sport just for fun or as a hobby, without any material gain, and who does not receive any remuneration other than for the actual expenses incurred.
 Furthermore, he/she basically has no written contract with the club with which he/she is registered.
 Expenses incurred through involvement in a match or in training (e.g. travel, sports equipment, insurance, etc.) and the costs of a player's equipment can be reimbursed to the player without jeopardising the amateur status of the player.

-III.
-Professional Players
+3. Professional Players

-- 3.1.
-The IHF or the Continental Confederation concerned has the right to determine the status of a player by itself.
-The respective request may be forwarded by the National Federation, a club or a player. - 3.2.
-The agreement/contract between the player and the club shall include all details that rule the mutual rights and duties and shall be valid for a concrete period of time.
+1. The IHF or the Continental Confederation concerned has the right to determine the status of a player by itself.
+The respective request may be forwarded by the National Federation, a club or a player.

+- 2. The agreement/contract between the player and the club shall include all details that rule the mutual rights and duties and shall be valid for a concrete period of time.
 The details mentioned in the specimen contract (see Regulations for Transfer between Federations (IV)) can be considered elements of an agreement/contract between the player and a club.
-The parties involved are free to rule further details in the respective agreement/contract which must not contravene the specimen contract. - 3.3.
-In case of disputes, a copy of the contract shall be made available to the IHF or the Continental Confederation concerned, if required. - 3.4.
-National Federations may add their own provisions to their player contracts, so long as they do not contradict this Player Eligibility Code.
+The parties involved are free to rule further details in the respective agreement/contract which must not contravene the specimen contract. - 3.
+In case of disputes, a copy of the contract shall be made available to the IHF or the Continental Confederation concerned, if required. - 4.
+National Federations may add their own provisions to their player contracts, as long as they do not contradict this Player Eligibility Code.

-IV.
-Registration
+4. Registration